glassdevtools/crabtree/README.md

 ## Contributing

 Feel free to submit an [Issue](https://github.com/glassdevtools/molttree/issues) for suggestions and bugs.
-For safety reasons I won't be accepting PRs in most cases, but I will happily accept "Prompt Requests".
+For safety reasons I won't accept PRs in most cases, but happily accept "Prompt Requests".

 ## Download